ajspaghetti/cloudDemo/README.md

         - Document your architecture, setup, and deployment procedures.
         - This is crucial for maintenance and possible scaling.
     * Regular Maintenance
-        - Regularly update your application and infrastructure for security and performance improvements.
+        - Regularly update application and infrastructure for security and performance improvements.

 # Ruby on Rails Notes